ieeevr/2021/attend/virbela-instructions/index.md

         <img src="/2021/assets/images/Images_IEEEVR/image3.png" alt="Avatar Menu">

         <p>
-            After customizing your avatar using the menu (1), select save and exit using the green button in the bottom <b>right hand </b> corner of the character creation screen (2).
+            After customizing your avatar using the menu (1), select save and exit using the green button in the bottom <b style="font-size: 1em;color: black">right hand </b> corner of the character creation screen (2).
 This will then bring you into the virtual campus.
         </p>

     </div>